Board of Directors

 Kenneth Henderson, Esq.

-Ken Henderson is a partner at a global law firm, Bryan Cave LLP, where he represents large, medium and small businesses.
+Ken Henderson is a partner at a global law firm, Bryan Cave Leighton Paisner, where he represents large, medium and small businesses.
 He provides day-to-day business law advice to public and private firms in the U.S. and abroad.
 Ken’s clients come from industries including fund management, family office structures, financial services, technology and customer services.
 His corporate and securities transactional experience is focused on mergers and acquisitions, public and private financings and domestic and international joint ventures.